 Labels can be color-coded to distinguish instruments by department, building, month of calibration, etc. at a glance.

 Evaluate the environment in which your gages are used to help you determine which type of label you need.

 Should the labeling material be paper, laminate or polyester?
 A high-quality laminated label will stand up to water, oil, temperature extremes, abrasion and chemicals.
 Some label printers automatically apply the laminate material over thermal ink printing, resulting in a highly durable product that will stand up to the harshest environments.

-Various label types may be required depending on application: standard adhesive, extra strength adhesive, tamper proof, flexible tape for labeling over edges or around curved surfaces, etc.
+Various label types may be required depending on the application: standard adhesive, extra strength adhesive, tamper-proof, flexible tape for labeling over edges or around curved surfaces, etc.